 ByCycle organises and leads a series of gentle paced cycle rides, about 10 mph, mainly in Perthshire throughout the year.
 As far as possible they follow quiet scenic roads, cycle paths and, occasionally, tracks.
 All are welcome to join these FREE rides and no-one gets dropped off.
 All that we ask is that you have a reasonably maintained bike and that, after you have enjoyed one or two rides, you join ByCycle.
 (DETAILS HERE)

 The Rides Group have taken over the planning and coordination of all ByCycle’s rides.
-Its members include Katharine Melville and Richie Neill.
+Its members include Ian Fraser and Margaret Scott.

-They have put together a provisional schedule of Third Sunday Rides, each of which meets at 10 am for a 10:15 am start.
-The email with the final details will come out to all members the week before the ride as usual.
-Please note this schedule may be subject to change during the year so, if you wish to join a particular ride, you should always check in advance.
+They will put together a provisional schedule of Third Sunday Rides, each of which meets at 10 am for a 10:15 am start.
+Please note this schedule may be subject to change during the year so, if you wish to join a particular ride, you should always check in advance with SPOND for the latest information.
+To join SPOND, please contact Ian Fraser.

 The Rides Group is happy to receive offers to lead Third Sunday and Wednesday evening rides and suggestions for alternative routes particularly ones starting from Perth.
 If you would like to get involved or have any suggestions as to how we can make our rides more attractive please email Katharine or Richie.
 The current Wednesday Evening Ride Schedule can be found here.